 There can be many reasons for tooth loss.
 Despite the advances we’ve made in our understanding and practice of dental hygiene, tooth loss still routinely occurs.
 Reasons for tooth loss can include tooth decay, periodontal disease, or oral trauma.
 Whatever the reason, when a tooth is lost, it’s vital to seek treatment.
 If the area is left empty, serious issues can develop.
 A dental implant treatment resolves these issues and restores your smile and confidence.
+Have your questions answered at a free consultation at your local dental clinic.

 In normal circumstances, healthy tooth roots entwine with the jawbone and gums, helping to stimulate further production of vital gum tissue and bone.
 When a tooth is lost, there is no such stimulation, resulting in the recession of the gums and jawbone deterioration.
 What may seem an isolated incident can compromise the integrity of the entire dental arch.